 1. You could also use my Best Cinnamon Sugar as a topping for these cookies.
 I keep that in a little container in with my spices so it's readily available.

 2. For better health, you could also soak the flours overnight, per instructions in my post on How and Why to Soak Grains.
-Be warned, however…you will get quite a workout mixing a batter this thick after it soaks .
-And I am not sure I like the taste of cookies after they've soaked.
-I am not sure what is going on there, but it’s not been a winner in our family and we typically like soaked grains.
+Be warned, however…you will get quite a workout mixing a batter this thick after it soaks :-).
+Also, I am not sure I like the taste of cookies after they've soaked.
+For some reason the fermenting process doesn't go so well with these cookies.

 – Super Pumpkin Pie Spice

 - Sweetener: Although I use xylitol for a candida-friendly option, you can substitute any healthy sweetener.